ABOUT THE PROJECT

 This project is made up of a toolkit to help criminalized people living with disabilities navigate the education system - especially those who are also racialized.
 The Education Project is an abolitionist project that aims to offer concrete support to students and families, amplify their voices and experiences, and organize and educate within the community.

-The project team dreams of a world where community and relationships are central to care, accountability, and justice.
-One where harsh punishment and carceral practices - including the education system as we know it - are obsolete.
+The project team dreams of a world where community and relationships are central to care, accountability, and justice in education.

 This toolkit is for:

-1. Disabled and racialized youth being criminalized in schools.
+1. Disabled and racialized youth being criminalized or unjustly punished in schools.

 2. Their parents/caregivers.